cyrusstoller/gardenbed/README.md

 This was built with [version 1.6.2](https://dl.bintray.com/mitchellh/vagrant/Vagrant-1.6.2.dmg).
 - Clone this repository with `git clone git@github.com:cyrusstoller/gardenbed.git`
 - `cd` into the cloned repository
+- Double check that you have `bundler` installed
 - Run the following command

 ```bash